In this exercise, we will implement a simple calculator.

 Define a recursive

-function to compute the value of an expression.
-Don’t forget to handle division by zero case.fn eval(expr: &Expr) -> Result<i64, EvalError> { todo!(), }
+evalfunction to compute the value of an expression.
+Don’t forget to handle division by zero case.fn eval(expr: &Expr) -> Result<i64, EvalError> { todo!(), } - Step 4

 -